jboirazian/CaptchaCV2/README.md

 ## Performance

-Without the need of a GPU and with the provided image example , the prediction was achived in less than 5 ms
+Without the need of a GPU and with the provided image example , the prediction was achived in less than 5 ms on my PC.

+I was also able to run in on an really old Android table using [Termux](https://termux.dev/en/) and got around 50 ms